 How to Get Rid of Septic Tank Clogs

 While looking online, you’ll find lots of life hacks and “DIY” methods to fix things around the house.
-When looking for ways to unclog your septic tank, you may want to try things like pouring boiling water steadily down the drain, or pouring vinegar into your drains to break up clogs.
-These are common at home remedies for clogs, however they aren’t recommended because they are not guaranteed to work.
+When looking for ways to unclog your septic tank, you may want to try things like pouring boiling water steadily down the drain or pouring vinegar into your drains to break up clogs.
+These are common at-home remedies for clogs, however, they aren’t recommended because they are not guaranteed to work.

 Sometimes you’ll need a professional drain cleaner to pour down the drain in order to get rid of clogs.
 However, beware of chemical drain cleaners that aren’t specifically made for septic systems.
-These chemical cleaners will eat away at clogs, but will also kill off beneficial bacteria in your tank and thereby disrupt bacterial balance.
+These chemical cleaners will eat away at clogs, but will also kill off beneficial bacteria in your tank and thereby disrupt the bacterial balance.

-Think of it like taking antibiotics.
+Think of it as taking antibiotics.
 Yes, the bad bacteria will die off, but so will the good bacteria.
 This is why doctors give you specific instructions on how you should take antibiotics, with what foods, and will sometimes recommend supplementing with probiotics to keep the balance.